-Do you love candles?
-We love tissue paper crafts, and this DIY stained glass votive candle holder craft is a fun one!
-These custom candles light the night and make the perfect home decor.
+This DIY stained glass votive candle holder craft is such a fun project!
+These custom glass and paper votive candles light the night and make the perfect home decor.

 MJ loves to get crafty with me, so he was excited to help make this easy stained glass candle holder craft!
-These lovely holders truly light the night and the flame shows the most beautiful colors through the glass!
-Such a simple tissue paper craft for kids, use them for your backyard, bathroom, wedding or party centerpieces or even to light your front door walkway.
+These lovely holders truly light the night and the flame shows the most beautiful colors through the glass.
+This is such a simple tissue paper craft for kids, use them for your backyard, bathroom, wedding, or party centerpieces, or even to light your front door walkway.

 DIY Stained Glass Votive Candle Holder Craft

 Be sure the glass you are using is clean and dry.
 Cut your tissue paper into squares or other random shapes you might like to use.
-Separate them by color into piles.
+You can make matching-sized shapes or randomize them, it’s totally up to you.
+We decided to go with imperfect squares.
+Separate tissue paper shapes by color into piles.

 Our candle holder craft dried in about an hour.
 We dropped in the tea lights and took them outside at dusk to put them to the test…